RenderKit/mkl-dnn/doc/advanced/int8_computations.md

 of the s8 one.
 It is worth mentioning that this is required only when the Intel AVX2 or Intel AVX512 Instruction Set is used.

-The **LSTM** primitive behaves slightly differently than the convolution and inner product primitives, or u8/s8 GEMM.
+The **RNN** primitive behaves slightly differently than the convolution and inner product primitives, or u8/s8 GEMM.
 Even though its hidden state is represented by the u8 data type, the non-symmetric quantization is assumed.
 Namely, the formula is:
 - \f$data_{f32}[:] = \frac{1}{scale}(data_{u8}[:] - shift)\f$.

-But similarly to the other primitives, the LSTM primitive does not handle potential overflows automatically.
+But similarly to the other primitives, the RNN primitive does not handle potential overflows automatically.
 It is up to the user to specify the appropriate quantization parameters (see dnnl::primitive_attr::set_rnn_data_qparams() and